jorgebucaran/colorette/README.md

 ## Supported styles

 Colorette supports the standard and bright color variations out-of-the-box.
-For true color support see [this issue](https://github.com/jorgebucaran/colorette/issues/27).
+See [this issue](https://github.com/jorgebucaran/colorette/issues/27) if you were looking for TrueColor support.

 | Colors  | Background Colors | Bright Colors | Bright Background Colors | Modifiers         |
 | ------- | ----------------- | ------------- | ------------------------ | ----------------- |